Chicago Digital Media Production Fund - FAQ & Helpful Tips

+12. My project doesn’t fit into the traditional narrative or documentary genres.
+Should I still apply?

-Yes, definitely.
-The Voqal Fund is especially interested in work that breaks new ground and may not fit into conventional or traditional categories.
+Yes, definitely!
+The fund is especially interested in work that breaks new ground and might not fit into conventional or traditional categories.
 We are interested in funding a diverse range of work, and are open to considering a wide variety of formats and genres.
-Such genres might include animation, remix, found footage, interactive, multi-media, performance, and anything that might be considered “web video,” which is open to interpretation.
-Strong content, social impact, distribution plan, and creativity will be the deciding factors, rather than genre.
+Such genres might include animation, remix, machinima, found footage, interactive, multi-media, performance, and anything that might be considered “web video,” which is open to interpretation.
+Strong content, distribution plan, and creativity will be the deciding factors, rather than genre.

 13. If I receive a grant, how and when do I receive the money?

 14. How should I deal with in-kind items in my budget?

 You should list everything that is a hard cost (things that you are spending money on) AND everything that is being donated or is otherwise free (in-kind items) in your budget.
 These in-kind items can be labor (production or post-production personnel), services (free editing time somewhere), equipment usages (donated use of a camera, sound equipment, etc.), catering, etc. In-kind items can also incorporate labor, services, and equipment that you are providing.
 You should list estimated market rates for these items in your budget and indicate that they are being provided in-kind.
 You can also split the value of items between hard cost and in-kind (i.e. you are using an editor whose fee would normally be $1000 and he’s only charging you $500; $500 would be a hard cost and $500 would be in-kind contribution).
-Be sure to look over the sample budget on Chicago Filmmakers’ website.
+Be sure to look over the sample budget on our website.

 15. Should the expense side and the income side of my budget match?